Niroshan Wijekoon

-Pathmasiri Niroshan Bandara Wijekoon (born February 10, 1964) is a Sri Lankan Olympian and the first badminton player to represent Sri Lanka.
+Pathmasiri Niroshan Bandara Wijekoon (born 10 February 1964) is a Sri Lankan badminton player.
+He is the first badminton player to represent Sri Lanka at the Olympic Games.
 Wijekoon held the Sri Lankan National Badminton Championships singles title for nine years (1983–1987 and 1989–1992).

 Family and early life

 Wijekoon is the son of former Minister, MP, Ambassador and Presidential Candidate Ukku Banda Wijekoon.
 Wijekoon had his education at St. Thomas' College, Bandarawela and Royal College, Colombo.